maryamjami24/ai-studymate/README.md

 - Study Planner
 - History Tracking

+---

-## AI Features
+# AI Features

-The application uses AI to:
+The application uses Groq AI to:

 - Answer study-related questions
-- Summarize lengthy notes into simple points
+- Summarize long notes into simple points
-- Generate quizzes for exam preparation
+- Generate quizzes for practice
-- Generate viva questions for practice
+- Generate viva questions for exam preparation

-### AI Instructions
+### AI System Prompt

-The AI assistant is instructed to act as a study assistant that explains concepts clearly, summarizes notes, creates quizzes, and helps students prepare for exams using simple and easy-to-understand language.
+> You are an AI Study Assistant.
+Help students understand concepts, summarize study material, generate quizzes, and assist with exam preparation using simple and easy-to-understand language.

+---

-## Technologies Used
+# Technologies Used

 - Next.js
 - React.js